rkbk60/onedark-fish/README.md

 # onedark-fish
-Apply onedark colorscheme to your terminal with *set_onedark* command.
+Apply onedark colorscheme to your terminal with `set_onedark` command.
-It is similar to [ryotako/fish-vimcolor](https://github.com/ryotako/fish-vimcolor), but *set_onedark* also overwrites the terminal's color palette, text color, or background color (based on [chriskempson/base16-shell](https://github.com/chriskempson/base16-shell)).
+It is similar to [fish-vimcolor](https://github.com/ryotako/fish-vimcolor), but `set_onedark` also overwrites the terminal's color palette, text color, or background color (based on [base16-shell](https://github.com/chriskempson/base16-shell)).

 ## Install
 ```